greg-raven/Uncommon-Sense/_posts/2009-04-04-the-tree-of-liberty.md

 ---
-title: 'The tree of liberty'
+title: "The tree of liberty"
 layout: post
 categories:
 - rebellion